 One of the most important features of an HRMS is employee self-service.
 While it can be offered as a web-based application, it is usually integrated within an HRMS as well.
 Employee self-service (ESS) allows employees to access their payroll details and personal records.

 ESS can be used to let employees change their own contact details, information related to their family members and their benefits and banking information.
-Many of the ESS systems also integrate leave management, which enable employees to apply for leaves themselves, without having to approach their managers.
-Other than accessing personal information and making changes, an ESS allows employees to view their compensation history.
+Many of the ESS systems also integrate leave management, which enables employees to apply for leaves themselves, without having to approach their managers.
+Other than accessing personal information and making changes, and ESS allows employees to view their compensation history.

 In this article, let us take a look at how employee self-service can boost productivity across departments.

 Employee self-service helps employees to access data related to their job profile, contact details, earnings, payroll taxes, insurance, retirement and savings, vacations, leave applications and certain government forms.
 Information regarding these can be edited by employees themselves, without them having to approach their superiors.
 This reduces the unnecessary expenditure of time resources on mundane activities that can be carried out by employees themselves.

 Enables managers to invest in more pressing issues –

 Organizations waste a lot of time and money in managing simple tasks that employees can handle themselves without any supervision.
 Sometimes, jobs are unnecessarily created to perform tasks that an employee can himself/herself do with the help of employee self-service.
 When space and time are freed up with respect to commonplace /regular activities, managers can allocate time and budget resources towards more pressing issues.
 We no longer need an “assistant HR executive” whose only work is to enter data related to leaves taken by employees, changing their contact details or giving them information about minor policy changes.
 An employee self-service module can do all that.

 Liberates IT, staff, for more pressing issues –